 Mechanisation is more common in processing.
-82% of gold sites are equiped with ball mills and 18% of limestone sites dispose over jaw crushers.
+82% of gold and 18% of limestone sites are equipped with ball mills for grinding.
 Cyanide leaching plants notwithstanding, other forms of mechanisation, such as shaking tables or centrifugal concentrators, do not occur.

 In the absence of a ball mill miners grind the ore manually (1), Foreign investment on a PML (2) (Mara, 2017, Photo: IPIS)